ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/overview.markdown

 You can choose whether to set this in production through the `RavenSettings__CertPublicKeyFilePath` or in your `appsettings.json` file.

-The `RavenSettings__CertPrivateKey` environment variable should be set to a [base-64 encoded string][tool-base64] of the `.key` file from the RavenDB client certificate package.
+The `RavenSettings__CertPrivateKey` environment variable should be set to the contents of the `.key` file from the RavenDB client certificate package.

 **Example value:**